-WARREN COUNTY, NJ – The Warren County Mosquito Commission has announced that it will be spraying against mosquitoes in parts of Hackettstown, Independence Township, Lopatcong Township and Phillipsburg tonight.
+WARREN COUNTY, NJ – The Warren County Mosquito Commission has announced that it will be spraying against mosquitoes tonight, weather permitting, in parts of Franklin Township, Pohatcong Township, Washington Borough, and Alpha Borough.

 The following areas are scheduled to be treated:

 - Franklin: Route 57 (W. Washington Ave.), Pohatcong Creek Mobile Home Park, Millbrook Rd., New St., Audrey Lane, Olde St., Mueller Lane, Skinner Ct., and Stewartsville RD.